dicephp/application/README.md

-# application
+# DicePHP Application

-Starting point for any application for a DICE project
+Starting point for any application for a DICE project.

+## Inspiration
+Laravel, QCubed, Ruby on Rails and some madness.